This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

 - You will be placed on a table that can be moved to different positions.
-Shields that block radiation from reaching other parts of your body are put over you.
-A head frame will be used to hold your head very still during the treatment.
+Shields that block radiation from reaching other parts of your body will be put over you.
+A head frame will be used to hold your head still during the treatment.
 You may get medicine to numb the area where the frame will be placed.
 The frame will be secured with pins.

-You will be taken to a room where caregivers will watch you closely for problems.
-Do not try to get out of bed until your caregiver says it is okay.
+You will be taken to a room where healthcare providers will watch you closely for problems.
+Do not try to get out of bed until your healthcare provider says it is okay.
 Later, you will be taken to your hospital room, or you may be able to go home.

 - You have a fever.